-The maximum efficiency of the TPA2000D2 with an $8-\Omega$ load is 85%.
-Using Equation 3 with the efficiency at maximum power from Figure 2 (78%), we see that there is an additional 106 mW dissipated in the speaker.
+The maximum efficiency of the TPA2001D2 with an $8-\Omega$ load is 85%.
+Using equation 3 with the efficiency at maximum power (78%) there is an additional 106 mW dissipated in the speaker.
 The added power dissipated in the speaker is not an issue as long as it is taken into account when choosing the speaker.